obsidiansystems/ledger-app-tezos/README.md

-of the information to be signed -- the magic number -- to tell whether it is a block header (which is verified with the High Water Mark), an endorsement (which is not), or some other operation (which it will reject).
+of the information to be signed -- the magic number -- to tell whether it is a block header (which is verified with the High Water Mark), an endorsement (which is not), or some other operation (which it will reject, unless it is a self-delegation).

-As long as the key is configured and the high water mark constraint is followed, there is no user prompting required for signing.
-The baking app will only ever sign without prompting or reject an attempt at signing;
+With the exception of self-delegations, as long as the key is configured and the high water mark constraint is followed, there is no user prompting required for signing.
+The baking app will only ever sign without prompting or reject an attempt at signing; this operation is designed to be used unsupervised.

-this operation is designed to be used unsupervised.
+As mentioned, the only exception to this is self-delegation.
+This will prompt and display the public key hash of the account.
+This will authorize the key for baking on the ledger.
+This is independent of what the signed self-delegation will then do on the blockchain.
+If you are baking on a new ledger, or have reinstalled the app, you might have to sign a self-delegation to authorize the key on the ledger, even if you are already registered for baking on the block-chain.
+This will also have to be done if you have previously signed this with the wallet app.

 ### Reset